UGSDW/ugsdw.github.io/together/faq/index.md

 ![Langston Thomas, speaking at the announcement event for UGSDW's expansion campaign.](/assets/news/langston_speaking.jpg)

+### The D in UGSDW stands for dining.
+Why doesn’t UGSDW change its name now that it seeks to represent students outside Dining Services?

+We're focused on giving student workers a voice.
+Changing our name would involve a lot of administrative headaches that would detract from this—buying a new website, re-filing taxes and many government documents, changing our bank account, editing hundreds of documents, and more.
+We're also proud of our union being the first independent undergraduate union the the country, and don't want to confuse people with a name change.

 ### How do we get union representation and a contract?

 Once 30% of student workers (not including those in Dining Services) join UGSDW,